 I love Vancouver.
 The sustainable design of the city filled with friendly, diverse people makes it a model city of the future.
 From a postman to a Muslim businessman, I had the pleasure of really talking with a several locals, all warm, welcoming and just a joy to be around.
 What is it about this city that makes people so happy here?
 Perhaps, it is the clean air.
 Vancouver integrates plants with urban life.
 All around the city you see people with plants on their porches, roof-top gardens that will include large trees or even grass all over the roof.

 There are also countless parks, community gardens and small courtyards on the ground floor of the city for all to enjoy and benefit from.
 The people of Vancouver without a doubt value their natural environment.
 The Native Americans of this land are very involved and their presence is felt throughout many areas of society, including of course the preservation of nature.
 The lush city is able to maintain its stature due to the consistent rain fall throughout almost the entire year.
 June to September are the most promising months for sunny days but there are no guarantees.

-Downtown Vancouver is a functioning metropolitan with a great transportation system whether it’s by taxi, bus, Seabus, or skytrain.
+Downtown Vancouver is a functioning metropolitan with a great transportation system whether it’s by taxi, bus, Seabus, or Skytrain.
 A wheelchair traveler should definitely take advantage of public transportation because many parts of the city are slightly hilly.
-I love to explore as much as I can in my chair but know my physical limits, so public transportation was so convenient when I got tired of pushing my manual chair or traveled far distances.
+I love to explore as much as I can in my chair but know my physical limits, so public transportation was so convenient when I got tired of pushing my manual chair or traveling far distances.

 Tim Hortons in this part of the world is like Peet’s Coffee on the west coast or Dunkin Doughnuts on the east coast.
-So one morning I waited in the very long line with others looking to get a morning sugar buzz from a freshly baked doughnut.
+So one morning I waited in a very long line with others looking to get a morning sugar buzz from a freshly baked doughnut.
 The line moved very quickly and I was pleased I could be a part of this local morning ritual.